'Huge' fire engulfing church in Mt Eden, Auckland

 Witnesses described how clouds of black smoke were billowing into the sky, with one saying "the flames are absolutely huge, I'd say it's getting other properties".

-It is understood the fire is at St James Presbyterian Church on Esplanade Rd.
+The fire is at St James Presbyterian Church on Esplanade Rd.

 A Herald reporter at the scene said the building was well involved.